hieudku/hieuDku/README.md

-<h3 align="center">"Data will be the new natural resources, and software will be the tools." -Anonymous</h3>
+<h2 align="center">"Data will be the new natural resources, and software will be the tools." -Anonymous</h2>
+<h2 align="center">"While the universe marches toward entropy to its death, data algorithms stand as our defiance, carving order from chaos." -Anonymous</h2>
 <br />
 - I’m currently working on <br />
 https://github.com/hieudku/TasksManagementApp.git<br />